calcmogul/controls-engineering-in-frc/README.md

 The book's build process automatically sets these up in a venv so they don't have to be installed manually.
 Modifications to the Python package folders in `build` will be reflected in any scripts which use the venv.

-The following packages are optional because the book can compile without them.

-* black (to format Python source code)
-* requests (for .tex HTTP link checker)

 ### Style guide